ORANGE COUNTY BRUNCH GUIDE

 Let Sunday Funday begin!
 Join a lively crowd at La Vida Cantina and indulge in their brunch menu.
 Their Breakfast Tostaditas are a great wake up call.
-Crispy tortillas topped with refried black beans, poached eggs, succulent shredded pork, avocado, tomatillo sauce, Mexican cream and cotija cheese.
-Other options such as Pan crepes or Izzy’s French Toast are a sweet start to your morning, with fresh berries and crispy jalapeno bacon on the side.
-Bottomless Bloody Marys and Champagne are a welcome treat on their menu, but their Sexymosa and La Vida Cruda are real show stoppers as well.
+Crispy tortillas topped with refried black beans, poached eggs, succulent shredded pork, avocado, tomatillo sauce, Mexican cream, and cotija cheese.
+Other options, such as Pan Crepes or Izzy’s French Toast, are a sweet start to your morning with fresh berries and crispy jalapeno bacon on the side.
+Bottomless Bloody Marys and Mimosas are a welcome treat on their menu, but their Sexymosa and La Vida Cruda are real show stoppers as well.

 SOCIAL Costa Mesa is an ingredient-focused restaurant with delectable dishes and cocktails—all with the freshest ingredients.
-And on Sundays, from 11 a.m. to 3 p.m., SOCIAL offers a fantastic brunch menu.
-From savory dishes like the Breakfast Burger and the Social Benedict to the sweet plates like the Cinnamon French Toast and Handmade Cinnamon Donuts with Horchata Glaze (served with vanilla ice cream!), this is a brunch must.
+And on Sundays, from 11 a.m.-3 p.m., SOCIAL offers a fantastic brunch menu.
+From savory dishes like the Breakfast Burger and the Social Benedict to the sweet plates like the Cinnamon French Toast and Cinnamon and Sugar Donuts with horchata glaze (served with vanilla ice cream!), this is a brunch must.
 Don’t forget the craft brunch libations!
-You’ll want a couple of either The house Bloody Mary’s or General’s Coffee with rum, vanilla, expresso and chocolate bitters.
+You’ll want a couple of either the house Bloody Marys or a Magic Carpet Ride with vodka, sauvignon blanc, jasmine, and grapefruit.

 512 W 19th St.

 Costa Mesa, Ca 92627